My main niche areas within photography have always been shooting locations and people.

 The Lighting setup was pretty simple in terms of equipment used but needed lots of attention to get the look to fit in with the background street lighting while also allowing enough detail in the very dark fabric of the German Officers uniform.

-I decided that seeing I was not being commissioned to shoot a faithful representation of the place that I would stay truthful to my own vision (as I often do) of this beautiful location by moving a few elements around and clean the place up a little !
+I decided that seeing I was not being commissioned to capture scenery photography and to shoot a faithful representation of the place that I would stay true to my own vision (as I often do) of this beautiful location by moving a few elements around and clean the place up a little with some highend retouching.

 My main disappointment at the location was the fact that the stunning view behind the windmills was not clearly visible so I decided to rectify this by raising the sea & mountains.

-This was accomplished by capturing the precise images I needed then in post cleaning out a couple of the more derelict windmills so that the view could been seen behind.
+This was accomplished by capturing the precise images I needed than in post cleaning out a couple of the more derelict windmills so that the view could be seen behind.

-This image was also made into a Photography Training Video called “Moving Mountains”
+This image was also made into an image retouching training Video called “Moving Mountains”

-This image was inspired by my strange facination with Maize fields which are abundant in the English countryside from late summer to early autumn.
+This image was inspired by my strange fascination with Maize fields which are abundant in the Somerset countryside from late summer to early autumn.

 The most difficult part of this image to perfect was the masking and transitions of the Maize heads onto the background.